Leuchtfeuer/mautic-CompanyTags-bundle/README.md

-# Plugin: Company Tags by Leuchtfeuer
+# DEPRECATED Plugin: Company Tags by Leuchtfeuer

 ## Overview

+DEPRECATION: As of today, we feel that things can be achieved through Company Segments equally well or better.
+Therefore we do not intend to bring Company Tags to the future, instead focus on making Company Segments even better :)

 This plugin brings company-based Tagging to Mautic.